Zulu Man with Some Power

 Zulu Man with Some Power is the third studio album by South African rapper Nasty C. It was released by Def Jam Recordings and Universal Music Group on August 28, 2020.
 The album features several American artists, Ari Lennox, T.I., Lil Keed and Lil Gotit.

 Accolades

 Release

-On August 28, 2020, Nasty C released his third studio album Zulu Man with Some Power is about fifth eight minutes and thirty one seconds consisting of 20 tracks.
+On August 28, 2020, Nasty C released his third studio album Zulu Man with Some Power is about fifty eight minutes and thirty one seconds consisting of 20 tracks.
 The album was released under Def Jams Recordings and Universal Music South Africa.

-The album was preceded by four singles.
-"There They Go", "Eazy", "Palm Trees" and "They Don't" features American rapper T.I.
+The album was preceded by five singles.
+"There They Go", "Eazy", "Palm Trees" and "They Don't", which features American rapper T.I., and the fifth and final single "Black and White" with American singer Ari Lennox was released 12 February 2021.